YadongChen-1016/Separation/README.md

 # Code will be updated soon...
-This is the repo of the manuscript "Multi-stage Network with Dual Branch Attention and Hybrid Convolution Mechanism for Monaural Singing Voice and Accompaniment Separation".
+This is the repo of the manuscript "Multi-Stage Separation Network with Dual-Branch Attention and Hybrid Convolution".
 The code will be released after the manuscript submission.